message/iata/IN.md

 - This does not apply to E-Tourist visas and tourist visas (Type T) issued on or after 6 October 2021.
 5. Medical visas issued on or before 21 October 2020 are no longer valid.
 6. Passengers must complete the self-declaration form before departure.
 They must select ‘Air Suvidha' on the right top corner at <a href="http://www.newdelhiairport.in">www.newdelhiairport.in</a>
-7. Passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+7. Passengers must have a printed negative COVID-19 CRISPR, RT-LAMP or RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test must be uploaded at <a href="http://www.newdelhiairport.in">www.newdelhiairport.in</a>
 - This does not apply to passenger younger than 5 years.
 8. Passengers arriving from Austria, Belgium, Botswana, Brazil, Bulgaria, China (People's Rep.), Congo, Croatia, Cyprus, Czechia, Denmark, Estonia, Ethiopia, Finland, France, Germany, Ghana, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Kazakhstan, Kenya, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mauritius, Netherlands, New Zealand, Nigeria, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Tanzania, Tunisia, United Kingdom, Zambia or Zimbabwe are subject to a COVID-19 antigen or RT-PCR test upon arrival at their own expense.
 Passengers traveling to Bangalore (BLR), Chennai (MAA), Delhi (DEL), Hyderabad (HYD), Kolkata (CCU) or Mumbai (BOM) must pre-pay for the test at <a href="http://www.newdelhiairport.in">www.newdelhiairport.in</a> at most 72 hours before departure.
 - This does not apply to passengers younger than 5 years.